Leica T vs Olympus E-M5 II

-The E-M5 II is a recent model that features in the current product line-up of Olympus.
-In contrast, the T Typ 701 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the T Typ 701 was succeeded by the Leica TL.
+Both the T Typ 701 and the E-M5 II have been discontinued, but can regularly be found used on eBay.
+The T Typ 701 was replaced by the Leica TL, while the E-M5 II was followed by the Olympus E-M5 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Olympus websites.

 So what conclusions can be drawn?
 Is the Leica T better than the Olympus E-M5 II or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.